GKLabIPR/MicroED/SerialEM-macros/Falcon3.md

 ### Virtual camera distances

-As of March 14, 2024, the nominal and real camera distances of our Talos Arctica with Falcon 3 are as follows.
+The nominal and real camera distances of our Talos Arctica with Falcon 3 are as follows.
+These values were first calibrated on March 14, 2024 (values in parenthesis) and reconfirmed on March 7, 2025 after the scope PC upgrade.
+Values were tested every 0.5 mm.

+- D1050 ~ 978.0 (--) mm, max res ~ 0.86 Å
-- D850 ~ 777.5 mm, max res ~ 0.68 Å
+- D850 ~ 777.0 (777.5) mm, max res ~ 0.68 Å
-- D670 ~ 615.5 mm, max res ~ 0.54 Å
+- D670 ~ 615.5 (615.5) mm, max res ~ 0.54 Å
-- D530 ~ 520.5 mm, max res ~ 0.45 Å
+- D530 ~ 519.5 (520.5) mm, max res ~ 0.45 Å

-These values were calibrated by SrTiO3 cubic crystals.
+These values were calibrated by BaZrO3 cubic crystals.
 Unfortunately, the literature values are not very consistent:

 - J. Materials Science [“Low-temperature thermophysical and crystallographic properties of BaZrO3 perovskite”](https://link.springer.com/article/10.1007/s10853-020-04453-5)